The Texas Chainsaw Massacre (franchise): Video games

+Thus far, three video games based on the franchise have seen release.

-In 1982, The Texas Chainsaw Massacre, a mass-market video game adaptation of The Texas Chain Saw Massacre was released for the Atari 2600 by Wizard Video.
+In 1983, The Texas Chainsaw Massacre, a mass-market video game adaptation of The Texas Chain Saw Massacre was released for the Atari 2600 by Wizard Video.
 In the game, the player assumes the role of Leatherface, and attempts to murder trespassers while avoiding obstacles such as fences and cow skulls.
 As one of the first horror-themed video games, The Texas Chain Saw Massacre caused controversy when it was released due to the violent nature of the video game and sold poorly as many video game stores refused to carry it.
 Wizard Video's other commercial release, Halloween, had a slightly better reception, but the limited number of copies sold has made both games highly valued items among Atari collectors.

+In 2006, HeroCraft with publisher MindMatics released the mobile game Texas Chainsaw Massacre under license from New Line Cinema.

-At The Game Awards held in December 2021, a new game, The Texas Chain Saw Massacre, based around the original film was announced to be released by Gun Interactive, the company behind Friday the 13th: The Game.
+At The Game Awards held in December 2021, a new game titled The Texas Chain Saw Massacre, based around the original film, was announced, to be released by Gun Interactive, the company behind Friday the 13th: The Game.
+The game was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on August 18, 2023, also releasing on Xbox Game Pass on the same day.

+The Texas Chainsaw Massacre content has been featured in video games such as Mortal Kombat X, Dead by Daylight, Call of Duty: Modern Warfare, Call of Duty: Warzone, Rocket League, and Fortnite.

 All American Massacre

-In 1998, filming began for All American Massacre, an installment which would have served as both a sequel and prequel to The Texas Chainsaw Massacre 2.
+In 1998, filming began for All American Massacre, and was to be the series' fifth installment which would have served as both a sequel and prequel to The Texas Chainsaw Massacre 2.
 The film was initially conceived as a 15-minute short, but was expanded to a 60-minute feature.
 It was directed by William Hooper, son of Tobe Hooper.
 Bill Moseley reprised his role as the character Chop Top, who would have been revealed to have survived the events of The Texas Chainsaw Massacre 2 and been in a Texas psychiatric prison for a number of years.
 The plot of the film would have centered on Chop Top detailing his past in an interview with a news crew, before carrying out a new series of murders.
+Buckethead played Leatherface in the film.
 A trailer for All American Massacre was released on the internet, but the film itself was never released.

-Cultural impact

-The Texas Chainsaw Massacre content has been featured in the video games Mortal Kombat X, Dead by Daylight, Call of Duty: Modern Warfare and Call of Duty: Warzone respectively.
+While the film has yet to be officially released, a VHS workprint surfaced in an eBay listing in August of 2025.
+According to seller "Dusty Shed", it was previously auctioned off by Stephan Lokotsch, an executive producer and one of the actors in the film.
+It was kept in a storage locker, along with 40 promo film slides.
+The seller also noted that the workprint is unedited and incomplete.
+It was sold for US$8,500 a few days later on August 20.